Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-11-20-the-sbt-three-ways.md

 > Note: If you're coming from Ray Tracing Gems, in 3.10 the parameter $$R_\text{offset}$$ is referred
 > to as $$I_\text{ray}$$, and $$R_\text{stride}$$ is referred to as $$\mathbb{G}_\text{mult}$$.
 > While the equations are the same, the distinction of which parameters come from the ray,
-> geometry and instance are clearer when written as above.
+> geometry, and instance are clearer when written as above.

 The ray offset ($$R_\text{offset}$$) and stride ($$R_\text{stride}$$) parameters are set per-ray when you call trace ray on the device.
 In a typical ray tracer, $$R_\text{offset}$$ is the ray "type",